mattsaxon/HASS-SpeakercraftMediaPlayer/README.md

 ## Party Mode

-The switch platfrom add a "Party Mode" switch per zone with the name of the zone suffixed with "_party"
+A switch is added for each zones for "Party Mode", the entity name is the name of the zone suffixed with "_party"